Kong/lua-resty-consul-event/README.md

 `syntax: e:watch(name, callback)`

-Watch the Consul events API for events broadcast under a given `name`, and execute the function `callback` . `callback` is passed a single parameter `event`, which contains the body of a single event as defined by the [Consul Events API](https://www.consul.io/api/event.html)
+Watch the Consul events API for events broadcast under a given `name`, and execute the function `callback` . `callback` is passed a single parameter `event`, which contains the body of a single event as defined by the [Consul Events API](https://www.consul.io/api/event.html).
+Callback functions are wrapped in `pcall`, so it is safe to throw an error from within this function.
+Callback functions may return a single value but this value is largely meaningless; currently, this single value is logged as a debug entry.

 *Note: This body of this function runs in an infinite loop in order to watch the Consul events API indefinitely.
 As a result, it is strongly recommended to call this function inside a background timer generated via ngx.timer.at*